airalab/hardware/README.md

 ## Robonomics Hardware Team

 The Robonomics Hardware team is involved in developing open-source hardware.
-Below is a list of devices developed by them.

 ## Devices Developed by Robonomics Hardware